permafrost-dev/coverage-check/README.md

 ---

-Enforce a minimum code coverage percentage using a clover.xml file.
+Display the code coverage for a project using a clover.xml file, optionally enforcing a minimum code coverage percentage.

 Designed to be used in your CI/CD process.

 The concept for this package is based on [this article](https://ocramius.github.io/blog/automated-code-coverage-check-for-github-pull-requests-with-travis/).